Ninjawe1/nexussuite-monorepo/replit.md

 ### Backend Architecture

 The backend uses **Node.js** with **Express** and **TypeScript**. **Drizzle ORM** is employed for type-safe database interactions with **Neon PostgreSQL**.
-Authentication is handled via **Replit Auth** (OpenID Connect) and **Passport.js**, with session management using `express-session` and a PostgreSQL store.
+Authentication is handled via a **custom username/password authentication system** with session management using `express-session` and a PostgreSQL store.
+Passwords are securely hashed with **bcrypt**.
+Session cookies use httpOnly flag for XSS protection and conditional secure flag (production only) to support development environments.
 The system supports multi-tenancy, isolating each club's data through automatic tenant context injection and database-level filtering.
 RESTful APIs are designed with middleware-based authentication, consistent error handling, and automatic audit logging.
 Role-Based Access Control (RBAC) allows granular permissions for various roles across different modules.

 ### Data Storage Solutions